 True Crime Diva’s Thoughts

-Julia hesitated briefly when Catherine asked what her name was and that struck me as odd, too.
-Julia was well prepared for this abduction yet didn’t she think the family would ask her name?
+Julia hesitated when Catherine asked her name, which struck me as odd, too.
+Julia was well prepared for this abduction, yet didn’t she think the family would ask her name?

 How did Julia Otis know that the Moroneys had a two-year-old girl?
 Was it mentioned in the public appeal?
 Why did she take Mary Agnes instead of Anastasia?
-Had she been stalking the family prior to the abduction and had set her eyes on Mary Agnes?
+Had she been stalking the family before the abduction and had set her eyes on Mary Agnes?

-Is it possible that Julia never left Chicago?
+Is it possible that Julia stayed in Chicago?
 It’s a big city plus there are the suburbs as well.
 Even in 1930, the Chicagoland area would still have been rather large.
-As Mary Agnes got older, her looks would have changed dramatically to the point her family probably would not have recognized her or anyone else for that matter.
+As Mary Agnes got older, her looks would have changed dramatically to the point that her family probably would not have recognized her or anyone else.
 So, Julia could have easily stayed in Chicago and raised the child there.

 This case is mysterious, and we will never know what happened to Mary Agnes.
 Julia is long gone, and Mary Agnes may very well be deceased.
 If not, she would be 87 years old.